London Underground ticketing: Contactless

 Contactless Visa, Maestro, MasterCard and American Express debit and credit bank cards, as well as contactless enabled smartphones and smartwatches using Apple Pay and Android Pay are accepted for travel on London Underground, London Overground, Docklands Light Rail, most National Rail, London Tramlink and Bus services.

 Operation of the system is exactly the same as the Oyster smartcard; customers should touch their card on the validation devices (entry/exit gates, passenger validators) at the start and again at the end of their journey to ensure the correct fare is paid.
 Only adult, non-discount, "Pay As You Go" fares are available with Contactless payment cards.
 Travelcards may not be loaded onto a Contactless payment card as they may be with Oyster.

 Unlike Pay As You Go on Oyster (where the stored value held on the card is adjusted as the passenger touches their card as they enter/exit stations or board buses), transactions made with Contactless payment cards are processed by a central processing system.
 The total charge of all travel accrued throughout a day is settled overnight, meaning that a customer will see one transaction for each day in which they have travelled on their credit card or bank statement.
 Daily travel charges are settled directly against the customer's debit or credit card account; no "topping up" is required.

 Like Oyster, Contactless implements daily capping, whereby the customer pays no more than the price of an equivalent daily Travelcard.
-Unlike Oyster, Contactless also offers "Monday-Sunday Capping", whereby the combination of products that gives the "best value" is selected (from a range of single fares, extension fares, daily and weekly Travelcards) to ensure that the customer never pays more than is necessary for their travel.
+Contactless also offers "Monday-Sunday Capping", whereby the combination of products that gives the "best value" is selected (from a range of single fares, extension fares, daily and weekly Travelcards) to ensure that the customer never pays more than is necessary for their travel.
 The customer does not have to know their travel plans in advance.
 Monday-Sunday Capping is distinct from an Oyster 7-day Travelcard in that the latter may be purchased on any day of the week, whereas Monday-Sunday Capping "lapses" at the start of the travel day on Monday.

 More information is available from the Transport for London website.